aweakboy/U-PARCEL-Object-Oriented-Parcel-Level-Crop-Classification-for-Fragmented-Fields/README.md

-# U-PARCEL-Object-Oriented-Parcel-Level-Crop-Classification-for-Fragmented-Fields
-the code and dataset of U-PARCEL
+# Official Implementation of U-PARCEL
+This repository provides the official implementation of U-PARCEL: Object-Oriented Parcel-Level Crop Classification for Fragmented Fields.
+The source code will be released soon.